 For software to be FLOSS, the software in its entirety must be so - including all libraries and dependencies used.
 Additionally, it must be buildable with only FLOSS tools.

 - We cannot build apps using proprietary tracking/analytic dependencies like Crashlytics and Firebase.
-Please talk to upstream about an untainted build flavor (either using a FLOSS analytics software like ACRA or by removing non-free deps completely).
+Please talk to upstream about an untainted build flavor (either using a FLOSS analytics software like ACRA or by removing non-free dependencies completely).

 - We cannot build apps using proprietary ad libraries.
 We have nothing against advertisments (see AntiFeatures), but they must be provided by a FLOSS compatible way.